acwu1/WHyMSIE_POD/README.md

 Plan of the day for WH²yMSIE field campaign
 *All times Pacific*

+## Plan of the Day 01 Nov 2024
+*All times Pacific*

+**ER-2: No fly day - no aircraft access** (labs will be open)

+### Meetings
+- 10:00 - Forecasting/status update briefing
+  - *Please send a representative from each instrument team and update status spreadsheet*

+### Look ahead
+D+3 (04 Nov 2024) - Potential over-ocean flight coordinated w/ G-III
+Potential science flight to Nebraska towards midweek (weather depending)

+__Next potential flight day: Monday 04 November (ER-2 & G-III)__

+### Reminders:
+AFRC: Please do not take photos of the flight line or inside the hangar.
+AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with maintenance.

+General: Daylight Savings Time ends at 02:00 on Sunday, Nov 3rd.

+Latest POD can be accessed at https://github.com/acwu1/WHyMSIE_POD

+# WHyMSIE_POD
+Plan of the day for WH²yMSIE field campaign
+*All times Pacific*

 ## Plan of the Day 31 Oct 2024
 *All times Pacific*